xavwe/rss-aggregator/README.md

 - **Individual Feed Files:** Creates separate archived XML files for each feed source.
 - **OPML Subscription File:** Generates `feeds/master.opml` that points RSS readers to your archived feeds.
 - **GitHub Actions Integration:**
-  - **Build Release:** Automatically builds the release binary on pull requests.
+  - **Build Release:** Automatically builds and creates releases with the archiver binary on pushes and pull requests.
-  - **Update Archives:** Periodically runs the archiver, updating all feed archives and the OPML file.
+  - **Update Archives:** Downloads the latest release binary and runs it hourly to update all feed archives and the OPML file.
   - **Direct Import:** Import the generated OPML file directly into any RSS reader to access your complete archived feeds.

 ## Usage